This page contains code snippets (lines starting with >>>), which are

 Show the most recent comments that have been posted on this site.

-Shows the comments for a given database object.
+Shows the comments about a given database row.

 The